kurrent-io/EventStore-Client-Go/README.md

 # EventStoreDB Client SDK for Golang [![Actions Status](https://github.com/eventstore/EventStore-Client-Go/workflows/CI/badge.svg?branch=master)](https://github.com/eventstore/EventStore-Client-Go/actions)

+> **DEPRECATED**: This package has been deprecated and is no longer maintained.
+Please use [KurrentDB Client Go](https://github.com/kurrent-io/KurrentDB-Client-Go) instead.

 EventStoreDB is the event-native database, where business events are immutably stored and streamed.
 Designed for event-sourced, event-driven, and microservices architectures.

 This repository contains an [EventStoreDB][es] Client SDK written in Go.